feanor12/FermiDiracIntegral/README.md

 1.5676943564187247
 ```

-and the gerneral polylogarithm implementation can be used like this:
+and the general polylogarithm implementation can be used like this:

 ```julia
 julia> using FermiDiracIntegrals